core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Do not rule out original observation requests sent over multicast.

 * Defined 'ending' parameter for the informative response payload.

+* Group observation data available on different sources can be removed.

 * Minor fixes in examples.